 Sons of Vikings offers hundreds of Viking inspired items, including Viking jewelry, Viking clothing and Viking armor for both the speculative crowd and for reenactors.
-Check out our Viking history book here.
+To learn more about Viking history, check out our 400+ page book here.

 - Saxo Grammaticus.
 The Danish History, Book Nine.
 Circa 12th Century.
 Retrieved January 4, 2018, from http://www.gutenberg.org/files/1150/1150-h/1150-h.htm

 - The Saga of Ragnar Lodbrok and His Sons (Ragnar Saga Lodbrok).
 Waggoner, B. (translator).
 Troth.
 2009

 - The Lay of Harold (Hranfnsmol).
 Hornklofi, T. (translator).
 Sacred Texts. https://www.sacred-texts.com/neu/onp/onp11.htm

 - Rigsthula from The Poetic Edda (Belows, H.A. translator).
 1936.
 Retrieved from https://www.sacred-texts.com/neu/poe/poe.pdf

 - Saga Heidrecks Konungs Ins Vitra (The Saga of King Heidrek the Wise).
 Tolkien, C. (translator).
 Thomas Nelson Ltd. London, 1960.
 Available http://vsnrweb-publications.org.uk/The%20Saga%20Of%20King%20Heidrek%20The%20Wise.pdf